patrick11514/SveltekitAPI/README.md

 const data = await API.example.fetch()
 console.log(data) //Hello world
 //           ^? data: "Hello world"
+//Note, if this procedure would implement some middleware, return type would be ErrorApiResponse | "Hello world"
 ```

 Multiple HTTP methods on one endpoint.